josiahpekary/APSViewerAnnimations/README.md

 next
 ```
 ...will drive the parameter from 0 to 120, all of the component data will be gathered during this movement and exported to a .txt file
-* Now translate the assembly to .svf and load the model into the viewer:
+* Now translate the assembly to .svf and load the model into the viewer.
 * You will need to update the max attribute of the slider to match the length of the frame data array.
     * For example, if you used:
 ```